 When I was around twelve, my mom took me to see a licensed counselor.
 I remember that I absolutely despised him.
 I knew something wasn’t right with me, but I didn’t want him to tell me that.
-Even though his methods for trying to help me never quite worked, he did open my mom’s eyes to a whole new world of mood disorders and research.
-It soon became pretty clear that I had obsessive-compulsive disorder and some sort of anxiety disorder.
+Even though his methods for trying to help me never quite worked, he did open my mom’s eyes to a whole new world of psychological and mood disorders, which led her down a path of hours (and then years) of research.

 Close to three years later, I went to see a psychiatrist, and she prescribed some anti-anxiety medication.
-They helped to subdue my anxiety, though they obviously didn’t solve any of my problems.
-I subsequently began to see a psychologist for therapy sessions to help me with the transition to high school.
-She was helpful, but I was still having trouble with anxiety, as well as obsessive thought patterns and depression.
+The meds helped to subdue my anxiety, though they obviously didn’t solve any of my problems, and I was still having trouble with anxiety, as well as obsessive thought patterns and depression.

 On top of all of that, I began to struggle in school.
 Even though I paid attention in class, took notes, and studied, my test grades suffered.
 Everyone told me it was just test anxiety, but that never felt quite right to me.
 I began to feel inferior to my classmates and friends who were doing better than I was in the same classes.

-I only applied to one university because it was small and close to home, and it luckily ended up being a good fit.
-However, college was not a particularly great experience for me, but I didn’t know why.
-I became frustrated because I felt so different from everyone else my age: I didn’t like social events, I didn’t want to live on campus, and I found it difficult to make friends.
+I only applied to one university because it was small and close to home, and it luckily ended up being a pretty good fit.
+However, college life was not a particularly great experience for me, and it was when my social issues became a bit more apparent.

 At some point during my college years, I watched the TV show Parenthood, and I began to identify with a character who had Asperger syndrome.
 I shared my thoughts with my mom, but we both decided that I really couldn’t be autistic because I didn’t exhibit the “typical” symptoms.
 First of all, I wasn’t a boy.
 I wasn’t good at math, I felt empathy, and I could read social cues.